Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

   ![](/images/a4-c0MT.jpg)

-  *source- Carbon credits global market report 2024.
+  *source-Carbon credits global market report 2024.
 Source: [https://www.thebusinessresearchcompany.com/report/carbon-credits-global-market-report](https://www.thebusinessresearchcompany.com/report/carbon-credits-global-market-report)*

   As a large corporation, one way to acquire carbon offsets is by purchasing directly from project developers.
 For individuals or small businesses, buying from retailers is the simplest option.
 Retailers provide access to small quantities of carbon offsets and usually retire the credits on behalf of the buyer.
 Another option is purchasing credits through carbon exchanges.
 Platforms like Xpansiv CBL, AirCarbon Exchange, and Carbon Trade Exchange facilitate the buying and selling of carbon offsets.
 This method often results in lower costs compared to brokers.